nexus-stc/stc/web/README.md

 # Web STC

 Search engine in your browser that can retrieve all data through IPFS.
 Uncensorable, unblockable, yours.
+Original instance of STC lives at http://standard-template-construct.org

+Here you can find its source codes and make a contribution if you are a skilled developer.

 ## Development